andrea-f/bitmovin-player-augment-seekbar-metadata/README.md

 	[…]
 ```

-### 4.2 Create highlighted events in seconds
-Loop through the `items`' `play_event` key in the input:
+Create highlighted events in seconds by looping through the `items`' `play_event` key in the input:

 ```
 for (var i = 0; i < data.play_events.length; i++) {
     var playEvent = data.play_events[i];
 ```

-### 4.3 Handle whether to display a label in a specific time range
+Handle whether to display a label in a specific time range.
 Check if the current time is within `labelTimeRange` seconds either before or after the highlighted events' time.
 If the current time is within the marker range, update the seek bar at the events’ time and pop up the control bar to show the label with extra metadata information.

 ```